-- 67. MBIE notes the argument that NZ Steel puts forward in citing the CITT case mentioned above.
-MBIE understands that that argument can be summarised for this case as: - Some goods with width specifications outside NZ Steel production capability are like goods due to possible substitutability and commercial likeness.
-The onus is on the importers, exporters or foreign manufacturers of galvanised steel coil from China, to prove to MBIE that such goods, when exported to New Zealand, are not causing injury to the domestic industry therefore should be excluded from the imposition of duties. - 68.
-MBIE notes that the Act does not provide for the above onus of proof.
-Instead, MBIE's position is that it makes an assessment with all of the information that it has available to it during the investigation, including on matters relating to like goods. - 69.
-It is likely that the CITT drew its conclusion about the onus of proof on like goods under different domestic legislative settings and trade remedies practices than MBIE.
-MBIE considers the information gathered throughout the investigation on its individual merits and makes its recommendations on balance after considering the whole of the information available to it. - 70.
+68. - MBIE notes the argument that NZ Steel puts forward in citing the CITT case mentioned above.
+MBIE understands that that argument can be summarised for this case as:

+Some goods with width specifications outside NZ Steel production capability are like goods due to possible substitutability and commercial likeness.
+The onus is on the importers, exporters or foreign manufacturers of galvanised steel coil from China, to prove to MBIE that such goods, when exported to New Zealand, are not causing injury to the domestic industry therefore should be excluded from the imposition of duties.

+- 69. MBIE notes that the Act does not provide for the above onus of proof.
+Instead, MBIE's position is that it makes an assessment with all of the information that it has available to it during the investigation, including on matters relating to like goods. - 70.
+MBIE notes that the CITT considerations referred to related to requests for exclusion from the imposition of duties, which is a discretionary power available to the CITT.
+The report cited by NZ Steel makes it clear that the evidentiary burden is to be shared by all parties either in support of or against an exclusion request so that the CITT can determine whether it will exercise its discretion on the basis of its assessment of the totality of the evidence on record.64 The CITT report goes on to discuss substitutability in relation to the matters raised by the parties, with the CITT concluding that there was clear evidence that all standards or specifications for line pipe covered by the product definition were substitutable to varying degrees, and that there were some price spillover effects between the imported goods and the domestically produced goods.

+64 CITT Inquiry No. NQ-2015-2002, Carbon and Alloy Steel Line Pipe, Findings and Reasons, paragraph 208.

+- 71. The CITT does not operate on any different standard of proof, rather its assessment of evidence from all parties reflects the approach taken by MBIE.
+MBIE notes that in the case of galvanised steel coil it has carefully considered the information gathered throughout the investigation on its individual merits and made its recommendations on balance after considering the whole of the information available to it. - 72.
 MBIE considers that interested parties have sufficient opportunity to make their positions heard throughout the investigation.
 Further, MBIE considers that there is no onus of proof for any position throughout the investigation in the manner apparent under the Canadian approach.